gienyne/SenseLink-Firmware-FreeRtos/README.md

 ## Overview

-SenseLink is a real-time embedded application developed for the **STM32 Nucleo-F030R8** using **FreeRTOS**.

-The project demonstrates how to build a deterministic multitasking firmware on a resource-constrained microcontroller (**48 MHz Cortex-M0, 8 KB SRAM**) while extending it with a complete IoT monitoring pipeline.

-The firmware periodically reads environmental data from a Bosch BME280 sensor, distributes measurements through FreeRTOS queues, updates a local LCD, manages an alarm state machine and streams telemetry over UART.

-A lightweight Python gateway forwards telemetry to an MQTT broker, allowing a React dashboard to visualize the system in real time and remotely acknowledge alarms.
+SenseLink is an embedded systems project designed to demonstrate practical **FreeRTOS software engineering** on a resource-constrained microcontroller.

+Running on an **STM32 Nucleo-F030R8 (48 MHz Cortex-M0, 8 KB SRAM)**, the firmware decomposes the application into independent real-time tasks responsible for sensor acquisition, alarm management, LCD updates and UART communication.
+Inter-task communication is handled exclusively through FreeRTOS queues, while shared peripherals are protected using mutexes to guarantee deterministic behaviour.

+To make the embedded system observable in real time, the firmware is extended with a lightweight Python UART-to-MQTT gateway and a React dashboard that visualizes sensor telemetry, alarm status and runtime statistics.

 ---

-## Features
+## Technical Highlights

-- FreeRTOS multitasking architecture
-- Thread-safe communication using queues and mutexes
+- **FreeRTOS-first architecture** with independent concurrent tasks
+- **Queue-based communication** without shared global data
+- **Mutex-protected I²C bus** for safe peripheral access
-- Custom HD44780 LCD driver over PCF8574 (I²C)
+- **Custom HD44780 LCD driver** over a PCF8574 I²C expander
-- Bosch BME280 environmental monitoring
-- UART telemetry with runtime CPU statistics
-- Python UART ↔ MQTT bridge
-- React monitoring dashboard
-- Remote alarm reset
-- Optimized memory usage for an STM32 with only **8 KB SRAM**
+- **Memory optimization** for an MCU with only **8 KB SRAM**
+- **Runtime CPU monitoring** using native FreeRTOS APIs
+- **UART ↔ MQTT gateway** for live telemetry
+- **React dashboard** for visualization and remote alarm reset

 ---